 Iowa Medicare Part D is standalone insurance that covers prescription drugs.
 You can get it through Medicare-approved private insurance providers.
-Some Medicare Advantage plans offer coverage for prescriptions, while no Medigap plans cover them.
+Some Medicare Advantage plans offer prescription coverage, while no Medigap plans cover them.

 Aetna offers an affordable $6.80 premium and $480 deductible.
-Its three-star rating means it provides a relatively good balance between coverage and costs.
+Its three-star rating shows a relatively good balance between coverage and costs.

 Humana is a popular option for prescription coverage.
-It features a four-star rating.
-Patients will pay $22.70 each month and have a $480 deductible.
+It features a four-star rating, and patients will pay $22.70 each month and have a $480 deductible.

 UnitedHealthcare offers a well-rounded Part D plan.
 You’ll pay a $29.30 monthly premium and have a $310 deductible.

 Medicare Special Needs Plans (SNPs) cover medical treatment and services for people with special needs or chronic disabilities.
 In many cases, you must have a qualifying condition to be eligible.

 Humana (Local PPO) requires dual eligibility for special needs coverage.
 Enrollees pay no premium and up to $3,450 in maximum out-of-pocket costs.